-- A. Part-Time Officers are subject to taking work direction from Full-Time Officers. - B. No rank above Police Officer shall include Part-Time personnel. - C. Part-Time Officers shall be laid off, regardless of seniority, before any Full-Time Officer is laid off. - D. The City will not use Part-Time Officers as a means of avoiding adding additional Full-Time Officers. - E. Part-Time Officers shall only be used in the following assignments: - 1.
+- A. Part-Time Officers are subject to taking work direction from Full-Time Officers. - B. No rank above Police Officer shall include Part-Time personnel. - C. Part-Time Officers shall be laid off, regardless of seniority, before any Full-Time Officer is laid off. - D. The City will not use Part-Time Officers as a means of avoiding adding additional Full-Time Officers. - E. Except as provided in Civil Service Commission Rule 7.06, as effective September 6, 2002, Part-Time Officers shall be subject to the same Civil Service testing requirements for original appointment as Full Time Officers in the rank of Police Officer (with age-graded physical fitness as applicable to Full Time Officers). - EF.
+Part-Time Officers shall only be used in the following assignments: - 1.
 For specific traffic enforcement programs of limited and certain durations, provided that Full-Time Officers are given first opportunity to work any traffic enforcement program for which overtime payments are authorized by the City or available from an outside source; - 2.
 For residential and business checks; - 3.
 As Court Liaison Officer; - 4.
 As Court Bailiff; - 5.
-For providing training in specific instances where the Part-Time Officer has obtained the expertise to conduct such training by prior experience or employment, provided that the Training Officer is not thereby displaced from his or her assignment and retains responsibility for the Division's training programs; and - 6.
-For any assignment agreed to by the City and the FOP through the Labor Relations Committee.
+For providing training in specific instances where the Part-Time Officer has obtained the expertise to conduct such training by prior experience or employment, provided that the Training Officer is not thereby displaced from his or her assignment and retains responsibility for the Division's training programs;

-- F. Part-Time Officers shall not be assigned to duties which would displace Full-Time Officers from their assignments, including ancillary assignments such as Range Officer, etc. In this regard, a Full-Time Officer will not be reassigned from his or her regular assignment to allow Part-Time Officers to perform these duties.
-A Part-Time Officer or officers may be assigned to perform the Court Bailiff, Court Liaison Officer, and Property Room duties. - G. It is understood that Part-Time Officers have the responsibility to perform any duty expected of a Full-Time Officer when exigent circumstances necessitate the performance of such duties.
+- 6. As a Property Room Officer; and - 7.
+For any assignment agreed to by the City and the FOP through the Labor Relations Committee. - FG.
+Part-Time Officers shall not be assigned to duties which would displace Full-Time Officers from their assignments, including ancillary assignments such as Range Officer, etc. In this regard, a Full-Time Officer will not be reassigned from his or her regular assignment to allow Part-Time Officers to perform these duties.
+A Part-Time Officer or officers may be assigned to perform the Court Bailiff, Court Liaison Officer, and Property Room duties. - GH.
+It is understood that Part-Time Officers have the responsibility to perform any duty expected of a Full-Time Officer when exigent circumstances necessitate the performance of such duties.